 - Fill medium sized pot with water, add a generous amount of salt (as if you were salting the water for pasta) and bring to a boil.

 - Be sure asparagus is clean, then break off the end of one piece to see where the woody stalk starts.

 - Trim the other asparagus pieces to that size, then cut asparagus on the diagonal into pieces about 2 inches long.

 - When the water comes to a boil, add the asparagus and cook 2-3 minutes, depending on the thickness of the asparagus.
 Don’t overcook, use a timer!

 - When asparagus is lightly cooked but still fairly crisp, drain it into a colander placed in the sink.

-- When the water has drained, put the hot asparagus into a bowl; add the pesto (I used my Basil Pesto with Lemon, but purchased pesto will also work) and let it melt for a minute or two.
+- When the water has drained, put the hot asparagus into a bowl; add the pesto, and let it melt for a minute or two.

 - Then toss the asparagus with the pesto and serve immediately.